 Six DAC tracts have higher rates of commuters who walk and/or bike to work than both the City and County overall.
 DAC tract 6030.04, located in the central eastern area of the City, has a notably higher percentage of commuters who walk to work (16.7%).
 This census tract also has a high rate of households without access to a vehicle.
-DAC tract 6030.06, located in the central area, has the second highest percentage at 5.6%, and also has a high rate of households without access to a vehicle.
-DAC tract 6030.01, located in the central eastern area, has the highest rate of households without access to a vehicle, and is tied with DAC tract6032, located in the southernmost area, for the third highest percentage of commuters who walk and/or bike to work at 4.7%.
+DAC tract 6030.06, located in the central area, has the second highest percentage at 5.6%, and also has a high rate of households without access to a vehicle in the central eastern area, has the highest percentage at 5.6%, and also has a high rate of households without access to a vehicle, and is tied with DAC tract6032, located in the southernmost area, for the third highest percentage of commuters who walk and/or bike to work at 4.7%.
 Interestingly, tract 6032 has a lower percentage of households without access to a vehicle than the City.